 Lithium based batteries can give you high power transfer very quickly and with lower weight than traditional rechargeable batteries, but you need to manage this extra power very carefully.
 This page offers some tips on how to make your robot work safely using Lithium based power supplies.

-First, Calculate the power drain of your robot and therefore fuse size.
+First, Calculate the power drain of your robot to establish fuse size.

 Second, Check what minimum wire gauge you may safely use.